Why cheap is not cheerful when it comes to crop baling.

-In farming every cent counts, and the often-small margin between profit and loss can make it tempting to cut costs on crop packaging.
+In farming every cent counts, and the often-small margin between profit and loss can make it tempting to cut costs on crop baling products.
 However, when there are hundreds of tonnes of fodder to safely store, the stakes are high.
 A small saving up front can end up costing you lost time, money, and reputation.
-We don’t think it’s a risk worth taking, and that’s why we only make premium crop packaging products proven to stand up to tough Australian agricultural conditions.
+We don’t think it’s a risk worth taking, and that’s why we only make premium crop baling products proven to stand up to tough Australian agricultural conditions.
 That sounds like a marketing slogan, right?
 It’s not, but rather than try and convince you ourselves we talked to an experienced agronomist and hay contractor — Adrian Keith — to let him tell you the truth.

 Before we talk shop, could you tell us a bit about yourself.

 I grew up on my family’s sheep and cattle farm in Taralga, New South Wales.
 I completed a Bachelor of Agricultural Science at Charles Sturt University before working at our local rural store for two years.
 In 2006, I moved to Forbes in NSW to work as a sales agronomist for a seed, pasture and fodder company called AusWest Seeds.
 After nine years with these guys, I then decided to move back to my parent’s property in 2014 to work full-time with my dad and brothers.
 I also run an agronomy business called Richlands Agriculture that offers pasture and fodder seed advisory services to farmers.

 How long have you been hay contracting?